A prescription for projectors to compute helicity amplitudes in D dimensions: A few examples

 We conclude this subsection with a remark on a subtle point concerning the specification of a definite contraction order among multiple Levi-Civita tensors, in order to reach an unambiguous canonical form for a projector as well as for the resulting projection in D dimensions.
 As discussed in ref.~\cite{Moch:2015usa}, the contraction of four Levi-Civita tensors can lead to different expressions in D dimensions depending on the choice of pairings, which are not algebraically identical due to the lack of a Schouten identity.
-This issue is of no concern for the amplitude of (\ref{EQ:eeQQAMP}), especially if we do the trace over the lepton line using 4-dimensional Dirac algebra before dealing with the heavy quark line.
-Nevertheless, in more general situations to which our projector prescriptions also apply, one should pair Levi-Civita tensors from inner vertices (of the same fermion line) in the contraction~\cite{Moch:2015usa}, leaving all other Levi-Civita tensors appearing in the external projectors in a different category that are to be manipulated among themselves.
+This issue is of no concern for the amplitude of eq.~(\ref{EQ:eeQQAMP}), especially if we do the trace over the lepton line using 4-dimensional Dirac algebra before dealing with the heavy quark line.
+Nevertheless, in more general situations to which our projector prescriptions also apply, one clear and safe choice would be to pair Levi-Civita tensors from inner vertices (of the same fermion line) in the contraction~\cite{Moch:2015usa}, leaving all other Levi-Civita tensors appearing in the external projectors in a different category that are to be manipulated among themselves (in 4 dimensions).
 Once a definite choice of pairing and ordering of Levi-Civita tensors in the contraction is made, it should be consistently applied in the computations of all terms that contribute to a (renormalized and subtracted) helicity amplitude.
-Alternatively, if several $\gamma_5$ matrices from axial non-singlet current vertices and/or pseudoscalar vertices are present along a fermion line, one can resort to a fully anti-commuting $\gamma_5$ and use the rule $\gamma_5^2 = 1$ in $D$ dimensions~\cite{Chanowitz:1979zu}, in order to bring the power of $\gamma_5$ down to 0 or 1 before further manipulations.
+Let us stress again that the prescription for the \textit{external} projectors proposed here is not tied to applying a non-anticommuting $\gamma_5$ prescription to the axial currents or other $\gamma_5$-related objects \textit{inside} the amplitudes (stripped off external states).
+Any appropriate $\gamma_5$ prescription, such as those featuring an anticommuting $\gamma_5$ to some extent~\cite{Chanowitz:1979zu,Buras:1989xd,Kreimer:1989ke,Korner:1991sx,Zerf:2019ynn}, can of course be used as long as its application to the amplitudes in question is carefully implemented.
+In particular, for an open fermion line to which an external projector with Dirac matrices, like those in eqs.~(\ref{EQ:TPextsps1},\ref{EQ:LDMofDSP}), is applied, if several $\gamma_5$ from non-singlet axial-current vertices and/or pseudoscalar vertices are present on the same line, including possibly the one from the external projector, one can resort to a fully anti-commuting $\gamma_5$ and use the rule $\gamma_5^2 = 1$ in $D$ dimensions~\cite{Chanowitz:1979zu} to reduce them.
+Furthermore, if the total number of $\gamma_5$ on this open fermion line is odd, one can choose to move the remaining single $\gamma_5$ after the above anticommuting manipulation into the external projector and placed in accordance with the prescription formulated in section~\ref{SEC:prescription:NTS} and the related comments given in section~\ref{SEC:unitarity:PSA}.
 This shall lead to the same final result one would get with a thorough implementation of Larin's prescription of non-singlet axial vector vertices and pseudoscalar vertices~\cite{Larin:1993tq,Moch:2015usa}, albeit it is computationally more convenient.